qtzar/auth0-spring-security-mvc/examples/spring-boot-api-example/README.md

 ### Spring Boot / Auth0 JWT API

-Demonstrates using Auth0 with SpringBoot and Spring Security to create public and secured Controller / RestController endpoints.
+Demonstrates using Auth0 with Spring Boot and Spring Security to create public and secured Controller / RestController endpoints.

+This example relies upon `Spring Boot`.

+Benefits of Spring Boot, in particular for traditional server-side web application / microservices architectures:

+**Automatic configuration** - Spring Boot can automatically provide configuration for application functionality common to many Spring applications.

+**Starter dependencies** - Tell Spring Boot what kind of functionality you need, and it will ensure that the libraries needed are added to the build.

+**Command-line interface** - Optional feature of Spring Boot lets you write complete applications with just application code, but no need for a traditional project build.

+**The Actuator** - Gives you insight into what's going on inside of a running Spring Boot application.

 Leverages Auth0 dependencies: